midonet/midonet/docs/tunnel-management.md

 it via the appropriate local datapath port.

-If the FlowController does not contain such a wilcard flow, the packet is assumed to belong to be flooding a bridge (or PortSet), and a look up is made to see which bridge corresponds to the tunnel key and which local ports belong to it.
+If the FlowController does not contain such a wilcard flow, the packet is assumed to belong to be flooding a bridge, and a look up is made to see which bridge corresponds to the tunnel key and which local ports belong to it.

 When the VirtualToPhysicalMapper notifies that a virtual port should no longer be local (or when the corresponding local network interface goes down), the DPC